AbdelkaderBah/Remita/README.md

-Remita - PHP library to make payments with Remita
+Remita - PHP library to make payments with Remita (Unofficial)
 ==============================

+**This library is no longer maintained**

  ![alt tag](http://www.remita.net/developers/assets/images/remita-payment-logo-horizonal.png)

 How does Remita Integration work